syncfusion-content/maui-docs/MAUI/Slider/divider.md

 ---
 layout: post
 title: Dividers in .NET MAUI Slider control | Syncfusion
-description: Learn here all about the Dividers feature of .NET MAUI Slider (SfSlider) control and more.
+description: Learn here all about adding and customizing the slider divider feature in .NET MAUI Slider (SfSlider) control and more.
 platform: maui
 control: SfSlider
 documentation: ug